18Prachi/shl-assessment-recommender/DEPLOYMENT.md

 3. Python version in runtime.txt
 4. Permissions for your repository on GitHub
 5. Git LFS configuration and file availability
 6. Model directory structure and paths in the code
+7. API server subprocess launching (check if your hosting platform allows subprocess creation)